AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-06.md

 But this then also leads us into what is needed for administration of this application?

-The admin needs stretch beyond the needs above.
+The administration user's needs stretch beyond the general user's needs above.

 For this example application we need Super Admin, Admin, Staff and Client roles who will have varying levels of permission to "abilities" or features:
 - Browse, read, edit, add and delete Chirpers (Users)